TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 The JavaScript way
 ------------------

+..  versionchanged:: 12.0
+    The JavaScript icon provider has been moved from the RequireJS module :js:`TYPO3/CMS/Backend/Icons` to the ES6 module :js:`@typo3/backend/icons`.
+    See also :ref:`backend-javascript-es6`.

 In JavaScript, icons can be only fetched from the Icon Registry.
-To achieve this, add the following dependency to your RequireJS module: :js:`TYPO3/CMS/Backend/Icons`.
+To achieve this, add the following dependency to your :ref:`ES6 module <backend-javascript-es6>`: :js:`@typo3/backend/icons`.
 In this section, the module is known as `Icons`.

 The module has a single public method :js:`getIcon()` which accepts up to five arguments: